awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows.md

 Amazon ECS vends AMIs that are optimized for Windows containers in the following variants\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.
 + **Amazon ECS\-optimized Windows Server 2019 Full AMI** – Recommended for launching your Amazon ECS container instances on the Windows operating system\.
 + **Amazon ECS\-optimized Windows Server 2019 Core AMI** – Recommended for launching your Amazon ECS container instances on the Windows operating system\.
++ **Amazon ECS\-optimized Windows Server 2004 Core AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.
 + **Amazon ECS\-optimized Windows Server 1909 Core AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.
+**Important**
+The Amazon ECS\-optimized Windows Server 1909 Core AMI is being deprecated\.
+No new versions of this AMI will be released\.
 + **Amazon ECS\-optimized Windows Server 2016 Full AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.

 Windows Server 2019 and Windows Server 2016 are Long\-Term Servicing Channel \(LTSC\) releases\.
 Windows Server 2004 and Windows Server 1909 are Semi\-Annual Channel \(SAC\) releases\.
 For more information, see [Windows Server release information](https://docs.microsoft.com/en-us/windows-server/get-started/windows-server-release-info)\.